 Avocado toast, we’ve had a great time.
 And we’ll always consider you a good friend.
 But it’s time we looked around for some toasty new standbys.
-Here are top five contenders for mixing up your delicious-on-bread routine.
+Here are top six contenders for mixing up your delicious-on-bread routine.
 (OK: Avocado toast isn’t going anywhere: Trends come and go, but tasty is forever.
 But it’s time to diversify your hangry routine.)

 Here are the alterna-toasts dominating our Instagram feeds and appetites.

 Our Facebook friends went wild at the idea of these thyme, walnut and honey-soaked toasts for their next wine night.
 And why wouldn’t they?
 With a prep time of merely 10 minutes and a cook time of five, these are the no-brainer appetizers a host covets.
 Somehow very French and very American at once, they’re savory, sweet and herbaceous in equal measure.